andreghl/andreghl/index.md

 {% marginnote 'cv' "[![CV](assets/cv.svg)](assets/cv.pdf)" %}

-*This is corner of the internet where I write about various topics I find interesting.* I am a BSc Economics and Business Economics student at Maastricht University in the Netherlands with an expected graduation in July 2025 and my coursework has mainly focused on economic theory and econometrics.
-In September 2025, I will start a master's in Econometrics and Operations Research.
+*This is corner of the internet where I write about various topics I find interesting.* I am a MSc Econometrics and Operations Research student at Maastricht University in the Netherlands and I have recently graduated with a BSc in Economics and Business Economics at the same university.
+I am interested in statistics and the intersection between programming and economics.

+---

+{% include contact.html %}